YallaCalculators

 Indian Curriculum Schools

-Indian curriculum schools typically offer the most affordable options in the UAE, with fees ranging from AED 12,000 to AED 35,000 annually.
-This pricing is consistent across Dubai, Abu Dhabi, Sharjah, and other emirates.
+Indian curriculum schools typically offer the most affordable options in the UAE, with fees broadly in the AED 12,000 to AED 35,000 range annually.
+This pricing is broadly consistent across Dubai, Abu Dhabi, Sharjah, and other emirates.

 British Curriculum Schools